notification-system/docs/backend-initial-spec.md

 * Notification service maintains only simpler notification data models.
 Larger custom data is only available in the history service.
   * This allows for hundreds of thousands or even millions of active notifications at a time.
 * Proper caching for almost all data that is read often
+* Separate MQTT publisher for notifications and all other updates.
+This makes sure that the notification pipeline is not delayed when the system is under high stress.
+* Configurable number of publishers to the message bus.
+More than one publisher was required when pushing over 10k messages per second with confirmed delivery.
 * Proper CORS policy for the current 'Production' server

 # System Debugging